-Residents of Montclair/Westernmark neighborhoods will have the opportunity to dispose of yard debris and other items free of charge Friday, April 3 during the Montclair/Westernmark Neighborhood Cleanup in the Palafox Redevelopment District.
+Residents of North Davis will have the opportunity to dispose of yard debris and other items free of charge Friday, March 12 during the Neighborhood Cleanup in District 2.
 Only residents in the designated cleanup area are able to participate in the neighborhood cleanup.
 Items left at the curb outside of the cleanup area will not be collected.
-The general cleanup area is south of West Michigan Avenue, west of Aquamarine Avenue, and north of West Fairfield Drive.
 See the map below for the details of the cleanup area.

 During neighborhood cleanups, Escambia County departments team up to bring services to residents in an effort to keep local neighborhoods clean and safe.
 Participating is easy: Residents in the cleanup area simply leave eligible items at the curb to be disposed of free of charge by Escambia County and partnering agencies.

 All debris must be at the curb directly in front of your residence by 7 a.m. on the day of the cleanup.
 The cleanup will run until noon